smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 Detailed steps for configuring EMCO with Istio can be found in [EMCO Integrity and Access Management](https://github.com/otcshare/EMCO/tree/main/docs/user/Emco_Integrity_Access_Management.md) document.

 Steps for EMCO Authentication and Authorization Setup:
 - Install and Configure Keycloak Server to be used in the setup.
-This server runs outside EMCO cluster
+This server runs outside the EMCO cluster
   - Create a new realm, add users and roles to Keycloak
 - Install Istio in the Kubernetes* cluster where EMCO is running
 - Enable Sidecar Injection in EMCO namesapce
 - Install EMCO in EMCO namespace (with Istio sidecars)
 - Configure Istio Ingress gateway resources for EMCO Services
-- Configure Istio Ingess gateway to enable running along with Authservice
+- Configure Istio Ingress gateway to enable running along with Authservice
 - Apply EnvoyFilter for Authservice
 - Apply Authentication and Authorization Policies